Top NPR editor on leave amid reports of harassment

-NPR has placed its top editor, Michael Oreskes, on leave amid accusations that he sexually harassed two women decades ago while he was working at The New York Times.
+NPR has placed its top editor, Michael Oreskes, on "administrative leave" amid accusations that he sexually harassed two women decades ago while he was working at The New York Times.

+Oreskes, the senior vice president for news at NPR, has not responded to requests for comment from CNNMoney.

+In a Wednesday morning memo to staff, NPR CEO Jarl Mohn stressed that the company is taking the allegations seriously.

 The network, at the time, rebuked Oreskes and informed other executives at the company after the complaint was filed, according to NPR's own reporting.

-After the story broke Tuesday about his alleged prior behavior, NPR officials placed him on leave, the NPR story said.
+After the story broke Tuesday about his alleged prior behavior, NPR officials placed him on leave.

-NPR CEO Jarl Mohn sent a memo to staffers after the allegations surfaced Tuesday, and encouraged employees to report any incident of harassment "or other inappropriate behavior at NPR" to human resources or the legal team.

 Related: Workplace touching: When it's OK, and when it's harassment